BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnInferCDSVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for inferring an mRNA's CDS from explicitly defined exon and start/stop codon features.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnInferCDSVisitor.h>`_.
+See the `AgnInferCDSVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnInferCDSVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_infer_cds_stream_new(GtNodeStream *in, GtLogger *logger)